Where?

 The variety of possible targets that can be dispensed upon is infinite.

-From the good old microscope slide to the highly complex biochemical sensor, from the simple nitrocellulose membrane to 3D structures in microfluidics: Our microdispensing instruments can handle any target.
+Fom the simple nitrocellulose membrane to 3D structures in microfluidics: Our Microdispensing Instruments can handle any target.

 The targets are often held in place by a vacuum table, but they are sometimes held in place using various customer-specific clamping mechanisms meant to prevent slippage during the highly dynamic movements of the axis system.